 - The Minnesota Zoo has plenty of fascinating exhibits, inside and out, for a fun time no matter what the weather is.

-- The Works in Bloomington is usually open Monday, Thursday, Friday, and all weekend in Spring Break.
+- The Works interactive children's museum in Bloomington is usually open Monday, Thursday, Friday, and all weekend during Spring Break.

 - The daytime St. Patrick's Day Parade in St. Paul, and the early evening parade in Minneapolis are both a great family-friendly activity depending on when the break falls in relation to St. Pat's Day.

 - Get the bikes out and go for a ride.
+Minneapolis boasts 20 miles of bike trails.
 Need tires or a tune-up?
-Bike shops in Minneapolis and St. Paul.
+There are quite a few bike shops in Minneapolis and St. Paul.

 - Hang out at the park, depending on the weather you could be sledding or playing at the playground.
 (Here are suggestions for sledding hills in Minneapolis and St. Paul).
-If you're local, try your neighborhood park, or visit one of Minneapolis' larger parks -- Minnehaha Park is always pretty (but watch out for all that mud!).
+If you're a local, try your neighborhood park, or visit one of Minneapolis' larger parks.
+Minnehaha Park is always pretty (but watch out for all that spring mud).

-- And if the weather is warm, older kids can visit one of Minneapolis' parks skate parks or one of the other indoor or outdoor skate parks around the cities.
+- If the weather is warm, older kids can visit one of Minneapolis' parks skate parks or one of the other indoor or outdoor skate parks around the cities.

-- The Minnesota Arboretum is open daily, adult admission is $12, and it's excellent value for children -- kids under 12 are free.
+- The Minnesota Arboretum is open daily, adult admission is $15, and it's excellent value for children—kids 15 and under are free.
 Everyone is free on Thursdays in March, and at the weekend, the Arboretum has free family activities.

 - Take advantage of the (hopefully) beautiful spring weather and visit one of the Twin Cities ice cream parlors.

 - Take in some history at the Minnesota History Center in St. Paul.